INFO-523-Exercises/project-final/README.md

-# project-01
+# project-final

-Project 1 repo for INFO 526 - Fall 2023.
+Final project repo for INFO 523 - Fall 2023.

 #### Disclosure:
-Derived from the original course by Mine Çetinkaya-Rundel @ Duke University
+Derived from the original data viz course by Mine Çetinkaya-Rundel @ Duke University